mmaaddiieemm/search-app/README.md

 ## Assumptions and Implementation Details

-Assumptions:
+Assumptions and Usage Instructions:

-- User input must be in the format of key=value
+- User input must be in the format of &lt;key&gt;=&lt;value&gt;
+- When searching for values which are 'empty', do not specify anything for the &lt;value&gt; field.

 Implementation Details: